belangeo/pyo/doc-sphinx/source/compiling.rst

 OSX (Homebrew)
 --------------------

-Under OS X, it is very simple to build pyo from sources with the Homebrew package mananger:
+Under OS X, it is very simple to build pyo from sources with the Homebrew package mananger.

+First, you need to install `Homebrew <http://brew.sh/>`.
+Then, in a terminal window:

 .. code-block:: bash